Yilingia

-Yilingia spiciformis was a worm-like animal that lived between approximately 551 million and 539 million years ago in the Ediacaran period, around 10 million years before the Cambrian explosion.
+Yilingia spiciformis is a worm-like animal that lived between approximately 551 million and 539 million years ago in the Ediacaran period, around 10 million years before the Cambrian explosion.
 A fossil of this creature and its tracks were discovered in 2019 in Southern China.
 It was a segmented bilaterian, conceivably related to panarthropods or annelids.
 It is a rare example of a complex Ediacaran animal that is similar to animals that existed since the Cambrian, hence suggesting that perhaps the Cambrian explosion was less sudden than often assumed.

-Fossils of around 35 specimens were found.
-The creature appears to be metameric, with each metamere having three lobes, like later trilobites.
-The fossils make Yilingia the oldest known animal to be capable of making decisions and moving on its own.
+Discovery and naming

+The holotype fossil, alongside 34 more fossils, of Yilingia were found in the Dengying Formation of South China, and described in 2019.